 The Brinklow property is 100% owned (subject to a 2% NSR), is road accessible and located two km north of the town of Long Lac, Ontario.
 This is an early-stage, grassroots exploration project.
-On April 30, 2016, the Company decided to write down the property to \$Nil to focus on its other properties.
+On April 30, 2016, the Company decided to write down the property to \$Nil to focus on its other properties and allow the staked mining claims to lapse.